Varun-Naik/Movie-Sentiment-Analysis/README.md

 reviews.
 The app scrapes movie reviews from IMDb and uses a Support Vector Machine (SVM) model to predict the sentiment of the reviews.
 It provides valuable insights into the sentiments expressed by viewers towards a particular movie.

+## Sentiment Analysis Application

+This repository contains a sentiment analysis application that analyzes movie reviews.
+The application is deployed on Heroku and can be accessed at: [https://flaskml.herokuapp.com/](https://flaskml.herokuapp.com/).

 ## Features
 * Scrapes movie reviews from IMDb using Beautiful Soup.
 * Performs data cleaning and preprocessing on the reviews.